 I recently delivered a presentation to the American Society of Mechanical Engineers (ASME) Industry Advisory Board about Artificial Intelligence (AI) and digital twins, two digital transformation hot topics about which ASME advises its members.

-The topic was especially timely against the backdrop of the COVID-19 crisis, with organizations recognizing more than ever the criticality of digital technology, data analytics and AI in ensuring smooth, resilient and increasingly remote operations.
+The topic was especially timely, with organizations recognizing more than ever the criticality of digital technology and AI in ensuring smooth, resilient and increasingly remote operations.

 Digital Transformation Needs AI

 The push toward digital transformation is increasing the volume, velocity and variety of data that needs to be analyzed and acted upon to drive transformational outcomes.
 Artificial intelligence (AI) and machine learning (ML) are required to manage that complexity and accelerate processes that would otherwise get bogged down by people using traditional analysis tools.
 For example:

 - Automating or augmenting repetitive manual tasks and analytic processes

 - Classifying complex data